paasmaker/paasmaker/documentation/source/introduction.rst

-  If your tasks rely on being on a specific server, either because that server is set up in a particular way, or that the IP of a given server is whitelisted to access a remote service but other servers are not, you will need to arrange a way to fix these things.
+  If your tasks rely on being on a specific server, either because that server is set up in a particular way, or that the IP of a given server is whitelisted to access a remote service but other servers are not, you will need to arrange a workaround.
   In the case of the servers being set up in the same way, systems such as Opscode's Chef or Puppet can be used to keep a set of nodes up to date.